scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 computing, mainly thanks to a concise syntax, a high level standard library and several scientific packages.

-However, the overhead of running a scientific or mathematic application written in Python compared to the same algorithm written in a statically compiled language such as C is high, due to numerous dynamic lookup, interpretation cost and high level programming.
+However, the overhead of running a scientific application written in Python compared to the same algorithm written in a statically compiled language such as C is high, due to numerous dynamic lookup, interpretation cost and high level programming.
 Additionally, the Python compiler performs no optimisation on the bytecode, while scientific applications are first-class candidates for many of them.